PTsolvers/Chmy.jl/docs/src/concepts/fields.md

 # Fields

-With a given grid representing a known location spanning `N` dimensional space, we abstract the data structure on the grid under the concept `AbstractField`.
-Following is the typetree of the abstract field and its derived data types.
+With a given grid that allows us to define each point uniquely in a high-dimensional space, we abstract the data values to be defined on the grid under the concept `AbstractField`.
+Following is the type tree of the abstract field and its derived data types.

 ```@raw html
 <img src="../assets/field_type_tree.svg" width="70%"/>
 ```

 ## Defining a multi-dimensional `Field`